What Your Board Needs to Know About Individual Donations

 1. Why do people give money to nonprofit organizations?

-Key reasons include a sense of community or duty and the opportunity to pay back, change lives, and help in time of need.
+Key reasons include a sense of community or duty and the opportunity to pay back, change lives, and help in times of need.
 Most donors also say that they give because they were asked.

 2. What are some examples of how individual donations helped nonprofits?